-Our Bomb Warrior deck list guide features the best Saviors of Uldum deck list for Season 65 of Hearthstone (August 2019).
+Our Bomb Warrior deck list guide features the best Darkmoon Faire deck list for Season 81 of Hearthstone (December 2020).
 Our Bomb Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Bomb Warrior deck list and strategy

 This is the version of Bomb Warrior currently seeing the most success on the ranked ladder right now: